CIS565-Fall-2022/Project4-CUDA-Denoiser/README.md

 kernel ```k``` and are at pixel ```p``` then the middle element ```k[2][2]``` will be multiplied by the value at pixel p, and the result accumulated for each of the 25 pixels around ```p```.

-Below is an example of a kernel generated with the gaussian function:
+Below is an example of a kernel generated with the gaussian function (from Wikipedia):

 ![](img/figures/gaussiankernel.PNG)